mikemcbride/mean-todo/README.md

 MEAN todo
 =========

 Basic todo app using the MEAN stack.
+This was done mostly as a learning opportunity.

 ##Getting set up
 To run this app, you will need [NodeJS](http://www.nodejs.org) and [MongoDB](http://www.mongodb.org/downloads) installed locally.